 Choo extends on-base streak as Rangers rip White Sox 11-3

-ARLINGTON, Texas (AP) — Shin-Soo Choo reached base for the 41st straight game and hit one of five Texas home runs in the first three innings as the Rangers trounced the Chicago White Sox 11-3 on Friday night.
+Choo reached base for the 41st straight game with a first-inning walk, tying the major league high this season, and also hit one of Texas’ five Texas home runs in the first three innings of the Rangers’ 11-3 victory over the Chicago White Sox on Friday night.

 Rougned Odor, Robinson Chirinos and Nomar Mazara homered in a seven-run second inning.
-Joey Gallo and Choo went deep in the third.
+Joey Gallo and Choo went deep in the third as the Rangers won for the 10th time in 12 games.

-The Rangers have won 10 of their last 12 games.
-The White Sox reached their season’s halfway point at 28-53, one win better than the franchise’s worst record through 81 games.
+Choo matched the streak that the Philadelphia Phillies’ Odubel Herrera put together March 30-May 19.

+”Honestly, I don’t feel anything special,” Choo said afterward. ”I’m just happy for winning the first game of a three-game series.”

 Yovani Gallardo (2-0), making his third start since joining Texas on June 17, retired his first 10 batters and allowed all three runs on four hits and one walk in 7 1/3 seven innings.
 Gallardo struck out seven.

+Gallardo spent two months with Texas’ Triple-A Round Rock affiliate before being called up and credits the pitch clock in the minors for helping him.

+”Grab the ball and go,” said Gallardo, who won 13 games for Texas in 2015. ”Not allowing myself and the hitter to think about things.”

-Dylan Covey (3-3) allowed four homers and nine runs – eight earned – in 2 1/3 innings.
+Dylan Covey (3-3) allowed four homers and nine runs in 2 1/3 innings.

+”They’re a hot team right now,” Covey said. ”Just not a good one for me.”

 SHORT HOPS

 White Sox 3B Yolmer Sanchez, who turned 26 on Friday, was held out of the lineup for precautionary reasons after sustaining a left quad contusion Thursday.
-Sanchez could return Saturday. .
-Choo’s on-base streak is the longest since Atlanta’s Freddie Freeman reached in 46 straight games in 2016. .
-Covey’s ERA in five career innings vs. Texas is 25.20.
+Sanchez could return Saturday. … Choo’s on-base streak is the longest since Atlanta’s Freddie Freeman reached in 46 straight games in 2016. … Covey’s ERA in five career innings against Texas is 25.20.

 TRAINER’S ROOM